 I hardly ever use this maker!
 I do use it for all of my decorative stitches, and recently it's been sitting on my dining space table while I quilted a lot of quilts using the a wavy stitch with my walking foot (Bernina stitch 4, width set to 5, length set to 3).

 It is so reliable, and makes an ideal stitch every time.
 Likewise it has never when has stress issues like the Juki.
 I love using the walking foot on this machine, and it's quiet and pulls the material through like a dream.
 My light headed out in this maker, and after taking it all apart they determined it was a motherboard problem, and to repair it I 'd need to have the motherboard changed.

 It seems actually slow after stitching on the Juki, it would be too slow for me now if this was my only machine.
 The throat space is so tight, so it's difficult to push a full rolled up quilt through it.
 Basically the exact same things that I didn't like prior to I still do not like, but they didn't trouble me before I had the Juki and recognized the difference.

-It's frustrating there is no zig zag stitch, this is just a straight stitch maker.
-Fortunately those have been very minimal things and are the only things I do not like about this maker (and possibly the strolling foot concerns have been fixed given that I bought mine 4 years earlier?).
-The Bernina 440QE: Okay so I need to first state that my Bernina 440 has to do with 7 years of ages, so there have actually been excellent improvements and changes to the more recent models.
+Also it's frustrating there is no zig zag stitch, this is only a straight stitch machine.
+Luckily those have been extremely minimal things and are the only things I do not like about this machine (and maybe the strolling foot concerns have been repaired considering that I bought my own 4 years earlier?).
+The Bernina 440QE: Okay so I have to initially state that my Bernina 440 is about 7 years old, so there have been excellent enhancements and changes to the more recent designs.

 © Copyright 2021 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.